convexengineering/convexengineering.github.io/index.md

 The goal of our research is more reliable and efficient ways to design engineering systems.
 To accomplish this, we draw heavily on mathematical tools from convex optimization.
 One product of our group's work is <a href="http://gpkit.readthedocs.io/en/latest/">GPkit</a>, a software package for geometric programming.
 <br>

-Another product of our work is the the Jungle Hawk Owl, a 5-day endurance UAV designed using GPkit.
-The video below shows its first flight, and more details are available in the [MIT News article](http://news.mit.edu/2017/drones-stay-aloft-five-days-0607), in posts on this site, and in the [design code](https://www.github.com/hoburg/jho) itself.
+Another product of our work is the the Jungle Hawk Owl, a 5-day endurance UAV designed with GPkit.
+Below you can watch its first flight; more details are available in the [MIT News article](http://news.mit.edu/2017/drones-stay-aloft-five-days-0607), posts on this site, and the [code](https://www.github.com/hoburg/jho) used for its design.
 <br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/HMu3x5WxpeM" frameborder="0" allowfullscreen></iframe>